- Home

 - Correlation vs Causation

-Correlation shows two variables move together; causation means one actually makes the other change.
+Correlation shows that two variables move together in some pattern; causation means one variable actually makes the other change.
 This is one of the most important concepts in critical thinking.

 Definition

-Correlation shows two variables move together; causation means one actually makes the other change.
-Correlation doesn't prove causation.
+Correlation shows that two variables move together in some pattern; causation means one variable actually makes the other change.
+Observing a correlation does not prove causation because a hidden third variable (confounder) may be driving both.

 ๐ก Intuition